 - RN-to-MSN programs

-Those seeking to go straight to an MSN can find bridge programs that culminate in a master’s of science in nursing administration.
+Those seeking to go straight to an MSN can find bridge programs culminating in a master’s of science in nursing administration.
 Those doing a bridge to a BSN may be able to take coursework in nursing administration, but most BSNs are generalized degrees.

-At the bachelor’s level or higher, the Commission on Collegiate Nursing Education (CCNE) becomes the most widely recognized standard for nursing education accreditation.
+The Commission on Collegiate Nursing Education (CCNE) becomes the most widely recognized standard for nursing education accreditation at the bachelor’s level or higher.
 ACEN and otherwise accredited degrees can also be a stepping stone but may require those who have earned these degrees to provide the additional burden of proof of training when applying for graduate school or licensure later on.

 - RN-to-MSN Bridge Programs (Two to Three Years) – RN-to-MSN programs are designed for ADN-RNs who are not required to hold a BSN, and who are ready for master’s level training in nursing administration (e.g., the University of Texas at Arlington).

 - RN-to-BSN-to-MSN Bridge Programs (Two to Three Years) – Master’s level training is often desired, and bachelor’s level training is required.
 RN-to-BSN-to-MSN programs condense the learning timeline and confer both a bachelor’s and a master’s degree (e.g., Herzing University).

 - RN to BSN Bridge Programs (One to Two Years) – RN-to-BSN programs are for ADN-RNs whose employers require a bachelor’s, who wish to open up their options in the job market, or who wish to broaden and deepen their formal training in nursing (e.g., Capella University).